Red Nightmare

 Red Nightmare is the best-known title of the 1962 Armed Forces Information Film (AFIF) 120, Freedom and You.
-Made for the Department of Defense, the short film was produced to mold public opinion against communism.
-The film was later released to American television and as an educational film to American schools under the Red Nightmare title.
+Produced for and financed by the Department of Defense, the short film served as an anti-communist informational piece during the Cold War.
+It was later released on American television and distributed to schools under the title Red Nightmare.

 The film is a Cold War-era drama short subject directed by George Waggner, narrated by Jack Webb and starring Jack Kelly and Jeanne Cooper.